 The Winflo 8 is one of the running shoes with the best value for money.
 It has a very comfortable heel cushioning with stabilizing features that lock the heel and position the ankle in the proper alignment.
-Its shoe insert is also contoured to adapt to the shape of your foot, which adds more stability to your stride.
+The contoured shoe insert can easily adapt to the shape of your foot, which adds more stability to your stride.
+See full review »

 – ASICS Novablast 2 –

-ASICS Novablast 2 has a higher stack height of FLYTEFOAM Blast midsole, designed to give you comfort over long distances.
+ASICS Novablast 2 has a higher stack height of FLYTEFOAM Blast midsole, designed to comfort you over long distances.
 The back of the shoe is well-structured, which gives plenty of support and control in the heel and ankle areas.

-This new model now has an 8 mm drop, so there’s an added 2 mm of FF Blast foam cushioning under the forefoot compared to the previous model.
-The upper has been tweaked and now features a double engineered jacquard mesh.
+This new model now has an 8 mm drop, so there’s an added 2 mm of FF Blast foam cushioning under the forefoot compared with the previous model.
+ASICS tweaked the upper, and it now features a double engineered jacquard mesh.
 And the outsole has a new pattern and more volume on high-wear zones.

 – ASICS GEL-Cumulus 23 –

 This running shoe has a new FLYTEFOAM technology, a midsole foam, which offers 55% more lightweight material and 76% better cushioning than a conventional midsole foam.
 It has a one-piece mesh upper designed for comfort and support.
-And its GEL technology was refined to keep the foot fresh through those long runs.
+And ASICS refined its GEL technology to keep the foot fresh through those long runs.

 – ASICS GEL-Nimbus 23 –

-ASICS GEL-Nimbus 23 is the running shoe that ticks all the boxes when it comes to cushioning and impact protection.
+ASICS GEL-Nimbus 23 is the running shoe that ticks all the boxes in cushioning and impact protection.
 It’s ASICS’ most cushioned neutral running shoe with full support for underpronation.